-The initial public offering price of our common stock will be substantially higher than the pro forma as adjusted net tangible book value per share of our common stock.
+The initial public offering price of our common stock is substantially higher than the pro forma as adjusted net tangible book value per share of our common stock.
 Therefore, if you purchase our common stock in this offering, you will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share after the completion of this offering.
-Based on an assumed initial public offering price of \$16.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$11.23 per share, representing the difference between our pro forma as adjusted net tangible book value per share and the assumed initial public offering price.
-In addition, investors purchasing common stock in this offering will contribute 43% of the total amount invested by stockholders since inception, but will own only 25% of our common stock outstanding after this offering.
+Based on the initial public offering price of \$17.00 per share, you will experience immediate dilution of \$11.61 per share, representing the difference between our pro forma as adjusted net tangible book value per share and the initial public offering price.
+In addition, investors purchasing common stock in this offering will contribute 44% of the total amount invested by stockholders since inception, but will own only 25% of our common stock outstanding after this offering.
 In the past, we issued options and other securities to acquire common stock at prices significantly below the initial public offering price.
 To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering will incur further dilution.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.